DreamFolks

 DreamFolks Services Limited is an Indian airport service aggregator company established in 2013 and headquartered in Gurugram.
 It provides consumers to access airport-related services via technology driven platform.

-It is 100% owned by the promoters, Liberatha Peter Kallat and Dinesh Nagpal each holds 33% shareholding in the company, and the remaining 34% shareholding is held by Mukesh Yadav.
+It was 100% owned by the promoters, Liberatha Peter Kallat and Dinesh Nagpal each had 33% shareholding in the company, and the remaining 34% shareholding was held by Mukesh Yadav.
 Later, the company listed publicly on the Indian stock exchange on 6 September 2022, diluting 33% of the promoters’ stakes.